FaaSKeeper: Learning from Building Serverless Services with ZooKeeper as an Example: Evaluation

-\subsection{Synchronization primitives}
+Now we evaluate the latency and throughput of components necessary to build a serverless service (Section~\ref{sec:faaskeeper_serverless_components}).

+\subsubsection{Synchronization Primitives}

-The serverless synchronization primitives are a fundamental building block for \toolname{} operations that allow concurrent, safe updates.
-Primitives are implemented using conditional update expressions of DynamoDB~\cite{awsDBExpr}, and we evaluate the overheads and scalability on this datastore system.
+The serverless synchronization primitives bring concurrent and safe updates to \toolname{}.
+Primitives are implemented with conditional update expressions of DynamoDB~\cite{awsDBExpr}, and we evaluate the overheads and scalability of this datastore system.

-\emph{Latency.} We evaluate the latency of each operation by performing 1000 repetitions on warmed-up data and present results in Table~\ref{tab:synchronization_primitives}.
+\textbf{Latency.} We evaluate each operation by performing 1000 repetitions on warmed-up data and present results in Table~\ref{tab:synchronization_primitives}.
 Each \textbf{timed lock} operation requires adding 8 bytes to the timestamp.
 However, the operation time increases significantly with the item size, even though large data attributes are neither read nor written in this operation.
 This conditional and custom update adds 2.5 ms to the median time of a regular DynamoDB write, and large outliers further degrade the performance.
 This result further proves the need to disaggregate the frequently modified system storage from the user data store, where items can store hundreds of kilobytes of data.
-Then, we evaluate the \textbf{atomic counter}, and \textbf{atomic list} expansion by adding a varying number of items of 1 kB size.
-This allows users to efficiently add new watches by extending the list of watches in storage with a single operation.
+Then, we evaluate the \textbf{atomic counter} and \textbf{atomic list} expansion by adding a varying number of items of 1 kB size.
+This allows users to add new watches in storage with a single operation.